HOME WISE Uranium Project > Mining & Milling > Issues >

 On June 24, 2010, Cameco announced it has signed an agreement with China Nuclear Energy Industry Corporation (CNEIC), a wholly-owned subsidiary of China National Nuclear Corporation (CNNC), to supply approximately 23 million pounds of uranium concentrate [8,846 t U] under a long-term agreement through 2020.
 "This is Cameco's first long-term uranium supply agreement with a major Chinese nuclear utility," said Jerry Grandey, Cameco's CEO.
 The agreement with CNEIC is subject to Chinese government approval.

 On Nov.
-23, 2010, Cameco announced it has signed an agreement with China Guangdong Nuclear Power Holding Co., Ltd. external link (CGNPC) to supply 29 million pounds of uranium concentrate [11,154 t U] under a long-term agreement through 2025.
+23, 2010, Cameco announced it has signed an agreement with China Guangdong Nuclear Power Holding Co., Ltd. (CGNPC) to supply 29 million pounds of uranium concentrate [11,154 t U] under a long-term agreement through 2025.

 Cameco hopes to supply uranium to India